Self-Supervised Multi-Object Tracking For Autonomous Driving From Consistency Across Timescales: Experimental Evaluation

 The ablation experiments presented in \tabref{tab:ablation_loss_config} further indicate that longer sequence lengths during training boost tracking performance of the learned \gls{reid} features.
 This result manifests mainly in the reduced number of ID switches and increased association accuracy of more than $+2\%$ when doubling the sequence length from 4 to 8.

 {\parskip=3pt \textit{Tracking logic experiments}: In \tabref{tab:ablation_tracking_features}, we compare the learned \gls{reid} features against \gls{iou}-based association matching in varying configurations of the BYTE~\cite{zhang2022bytetrack} tracking logic.
 Therefore, we perform the first matching with high-scoring detection boxes (\#1) and the second matching of low-scoring detection boxes with tracking boxes by either maximizing \glspl{iou} or \gls{reid} feature similarities.
+A low detection score might result from poor visibility of an object, such as partial occlusion, small object sizes, or motion blur.
+We are especially interested in motion-based (IoU-based association) performance compared to our feature-based approach under these circumstances.
 We found from the benchmarking experiments on the MOT17 dataset presented in \tabref{tab:mot17-val-benchmark}, that pure \gls{iou}-based matching outperforms pure \gls{reid}-based matching by $+1.5\%$ in the \gls{mota} score, due to the high frame rate in the dataset, where the constant velocity assumption mostly holds.
-However, the \gls{iou}-based tracking generates 3 times more ID switches, presumably caused by similar occlusion scenarios to the ones shown in \figref{fig:qualitative-example-mot}.}
+However, the \gls{iou}-based tracking generates three times more ID switches, presumably caused by similar occlusion scenarios to the ones shown in \figref{fig:qualitative-example-mot}.}

 On the \gls{bdd} dataset, the configuration using purely \gls{reid} similarity-based matching achieves the highest \gls{mota} of $42.3\%$ as well as the lowest number of ID switches.
 Surprisingly, the configuration using \gls{reid} in the second matching stage outperforms \gls{iou} for both settings in the first stage.
-This result differs from the observations made in the ByteTrack~\cite{zhang2022bytetrack} experiments, which suggested that \gls{iou}-based matching outperforms \gls{reid} similarities in the second association stage.
-They argued that the low score detection boxes usually contain severe occlusion or motion blur, and thus \gls{reid} features were unreliable.
-We did not observe this effect using \gls{reid} features learned by our proposed method, which could indicate that the learned representations are robust against disturbances such as partial occlusions.
+This result differs from ~\cite{zhang2022bytetrack} experiments, which observed \gls{iou}-based matching outperforming \gls{reid} similarities for low-confidence detections.
+They attributed the low confidence to occlusion or motion blur, which they linked to \gls{reid} features becoming unreliable.
+We did not observe this effect using \gls{reid} features learned by our \gls{subco} method.
+This could indicate that the learned representations become more robust against disturbances like partial occlusions by observing them in the training stage.